gajus/deadlink/README.md

 ### Resolving Fragment Identifiers

-The API for resolving fragment identifiers (URLs with a hash and a corresponding ID element in the resulting document) is virtually the same.
+The API for resolving fragment identifiers is virtually the same.

-Deadlink is using to [jsdom](https://github.com/tmpvar/jsdom) to load the document and execute it.
-Therefore, it will work even if the element IDs of the resulting document are generated dynamically after `DOMContentLoaded` event.

 ```js
 deadlink.resolveFragmentIdentifierURL('http://gajus.com/#foo');